aakashcal/document-rag-app/rag-backend/README.md

 * **Document Selection:** Specify which documents to consider for Q&A
 * **Vector Storage:** Efficiently store and retrieve document embeddings using PostgreSQL

+## RAG Implementation Details

+The application implements a complete Retrieval Augmented Generation pipeline:

+### Document Processing Flow
+1. **Document Ingestion**:
+   - Documents are uploaded through the API
+   - Text is extracted from various formats (PDF, TXT, etc.)
+   - The text is split into smaller chunks (typically paragraphs or sections)
+   - Each chunk is processed to remove unnecessary whitespace and formatting

+2. **Embedding Generation**:
+   - Each text chunk is converted into a vector embedding using OpenAI's embedding model
+   - These high-dimensional vectors capture the semantic meaning of each text segment
+   - Embeddings are stored in PostgreSQL using the pgvector extension, which allows for efficient vector similarity search

+3. **Document Management**:
+   - Metadata about the document (filename, upload date, etc.) is stored alongside the chunks
+   - Documents can be selected or deselected for inclusion in the search context

+### Query Processing Flow
+1. **Query Embedding**:
+   - User questions are embedded using the same OpenAI embedding model
+   - This produces a vector representation semantically similar to the query

+2. **Semantic Retrieval**:
+   - The system performs a similarity search between the query embedding and all stored document chunk embeddings
+   - The most semantically relevant chunks are retrieved based on cosine similarity scores
+   - A configurable number of chunks is selected to form the context for the LLM

+3. **Context Assembly**:
+   - Retrieved chunks are assembled into a prompt context
+   - Document sources are tracked to provide attribution in responses

+4. **Answer Generation**:
+   - The assembled context and original question are sent to OpenAI's completion model
+   - The model generates a comprehensive answer based only on the provided context
+   - Responses include citations to source documents when appropriate

+This implementation ensures that answers are:
+* Grounded in your specific documents
+* Up-to-date with your latest information
+* Traceable to source materials
+* More accurate than generic LLM responses

 ## Technology Stack

 * **Framework:** Python, FastAPI, SQLAlchemy